Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 by avoiding irrelevant matches.

 The meaning of each rule is given later, each in its own section.
-The title of the sections are that of the rule.
+The title of the sections are that of the rules.
 Ex. to learn more about `let … in … end`, go to (later) the section whose title is `LET_EXP`.
 In each of these sections, the corresponding rule is recalled.